Erotemic/ubelt/README.rst

 * Motto: Good utilities lift all codes.

+* Key Features:

+  - easy hashing for python + custom (e.g. numpy.ndarray) data structures.
+  - easy hashing for files.
+  - no-threads attached progress iterator.
+  - flat api - Ubelt's imports all public members of its api in the ``__init__.py``.
+  - learnable - Ubelt's flat api means that it has to be small, this makes it easier to learn.

+This is the entire API:

 Description:
 ============

-UBelt is cross platform and all top-level functions behave similarly on Windows, Mac, and Linux (up to some small unavoidable differences).
+Ubelt is cross platform and all top-level functions behave similarly on Windows, Mac, and Linux (up to some small unavoidable differences).
 Almost every function in ``ubelt`` was written with a doctest.
 This provides helpful documentation and example usage as well as helping